 A description of the VALE agreement, a list of participating libraries, and instructions are available on the VALE home page http://www.valenj.org.
 Under the agreement, faculty, staff, graduate students, and undergraduate students from participating institutions who are in good standing at their home library qualify for onsite borrowing privileges at each other's libraries.

 To apply for onsite borrowing privileges at one of the participating VALE libraries, faculty, staff, graduate students, and undergraduate students must first obtain a signed "VALE Reciprocal Borrowing Application Form," available at their home institution's library, and present it along with a photo ID at the lending library's circulation desk.
 At Rutgers, a guest borrower card will be issued.
 Privileges are for one academic year and expire June 30th.
 To renew borrowing privileges, borrowers must re-qualify and present an updated "VALE Reciprocal Borrowing Application Form" at the lending library.
 Faculty, staff, graduate students, and undergraduate students are responsible for complying with the lending library's circulation policies, including loan periods, overdue fines, recalls, all replacement and processing fees, and for returning all borrowed items directly to the lending library.

-Rutgers faculty, staff, graduate students, and undergraduate students wishing to apply for guest privileges at one of the VALE participating libraries can contact the circulation librarian on the Camden or Newark campus, or the circulation desk of the Alexander Library or Library or Science and Medicine in New Brunswick/Piscataway, or the head, university libraries access and interlibrary services for validation and an application form.
+Rutgers faculty, staff, graduate students, and undergraduate students wishing to apply for guest privileges at one of the VALE participating libraries can contact the circulation desks at the Robeson Library in Camden, at the Dana Library or George F. Smith Library in Newark, or the Alexander Library or Library of Science and Medicine in New Brunswick/Piscataway.

 Approved by Public Services Council: November 30, 2000, rev. October 23, 2003, rev. February 26, 2004